Mobile phone maker Nokia expands budget Asha line-up

-Nokia has been losing market share to Samsung (005930.KS) and Apple (AAPL.O) in the high-end smartphone market and is also struggling at the low end against growing competition from Chinese manufacturers.
+Nokia has been losing market share to Samsung and Apple in the high-end smartphone market and is also struggling at the low end against growing competition from Chinese manufacturers.

 The Finnish company said that the new Asha 310 will come with a full-touch 3-inch display and 2 megapixel camera.
 The phone allows users to switch between SIM cards and wi-fi to keep down costs.